Day 37 Arguments: 30 August 2019

 PN Misra disputed a series of the Sunni Waqf Board's claims with the aim of emphasising that the burden of proof for claiming the structure was a 16th century mosque rested with Rajeev Dhavan's client.
 Recall that PN Misra represents the defendant, while Dhavan the plaintiff in suit number 4.

-Primarily, he focused on the issue of whether the structure was validly dedicated as a mosque.
+Sr. Adv.
+P.N.
+Mishra focused on the issue of whether the structure was validly dedicated as a mosque.
 He sought to establish that there was insufficient evidence to show that the structure had been dedicated as a mosque.
 First he informed the bench of the requirements for a valid dedication, namely that the waqif (donor) must own the land and cannot be represented by an intermediary agent.
 PN Misra said that the Sunni Waqf Board will have to prove not only that the site was dedicated to God, but also that it was subsequently used exclusively as a mosque (continous namaz twice a day).

 The bench asked whether one can create a mosque from State property?
 PN Misra attempted to establish that a ruler can only use a small percentage of state property to create a mosque.
 He cited instances of rulers creating waqfs from personal property.